Our Galaxy's Dark Heart: Astronomers Capture First Ever Image of the Milky Way's Black Hole

 The gravitational effects of a black hole are so mighty the chasm basically punches a hole in spacetime.
 But black holes aren't exactly "black holes."
 They're more like unseeable rifts in the cosmos.

-Though, to capture those priceless black hole fingerprints, you kind of need a telescope that's the size of...our entire planet.
+To capture those priceless black hole fingerprints, however, you kind of need a telescope that's the size of our entire planet.

 But because that's obviously not feasible, EHT found a fascinating way to get around the prerequisite.
-They virtually linked 11 ground-based radio telescopes together, all positioned around Earth.
-Over time, these devices looked for the super-hot particle-derived black hole signatures, or rather, the boundary between our universe and a black hole's unknown, "invisible" innards.
+It virtually linked 11 ground-based radio telescopes together, all positioned around Earth.
+Over time, these devices looked for the super-hot, particle-derived black hole signatures, or rather, the boundary between our universe and a black hole's unknown, "invisible" innards.

 The Event Horizon Telescope sees the event horizon by syncing up observations from their many radio telescopes scattered across the world.
 It gathers light from the area just outside the horizon using a technique known as "very-long baseline interferometry," or VLBI.